ilathem/nvim/readme.md

 - ` x` make current file executable
 - `  ` source the current file
 - ` b` open current file in the brave browser
+- ` gg` prompt for git message, commit all changes with that message, then push those changes to remote

 ## Other

+A collection of other useful information that has to do with textual input.

 - `Ctrl+Shift+u` will open a unicode input window to search and select symbols (like the degree symbol)